Let’s dive in

 We can see that we have defined a family here, and this family is empty (that is the family which is a container variable contains no variable yet).

-It’s because we don’t have set any variable inside.
-If we have a variable inside of a family, we make a YAML block (that is, we just indent the lines) and the Rougail’s type inference engine will implicitely infer it as a family.
+It’s because we don’t have set any variable inside yet.
+When we will have a variable inside of this family, we will make a YAML block (that is, we just indent the lines) and the Rougail’s type inference engine will implicitely infer the variable’s container as a family type.

 A family inside a family

-Creating a family hierarchy is very easy, here is an example:
+Creating a family hierarchy of family container types is very easy, here is an example:

 ---